MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/ns-acxstreams-acx_rtpacket.md

 ### -field RtPacketSize

-The RtPacket Size in TBDs.
+The RtPacket Size in TBD Bytes.

 ## -remarks